Pedro Taduran: Taduran vs. Shigeoka I & II

 Taduran regained the IBF mini-flyweight title when he stopped champion Ginjiro Shigeoka in the ninth-round at the Shiga Daihatsu Arena in Otsu, Japan, on July 28, 2024.

 An immediate rematch has been held; this moment Taduran overcame a gutsy Ginjiro Shigeoka and won the match via SD to retain the IBF minimumweight title on Saturday at Osaka in Japan.
 Absorbing heavy blows from Taduran throughout the bout, Shigeoka had to be stretchered off the ring shortly after the 12-round slugfest.

 Taduran vs. Balunan

-In an early boxing event dedicated as the 50th Year Anniversary of the historic Thrilla in Manila between Muhammad Ali and Joe Frazier.
-Taduran is set to defend his IBF minimumweight title against the No. 2 ranked IBF challenger Christian Balunan on October 26, 2025, at the San Andres Sports Complex in Manila.
-Balunan, is an undefeated prospect from Cebu.
+In an event dedicated to the 50th Year Anniversary of the historic Thrilla in Manila between Muhammad Ali and Joe Frazier, Taduran defended his IBF minimumweight title against Christian Balunan on October 26, 2025, at the San Andres Sports Complex in Manila.
+He won by unanimous decision.

+Taduran vs. Perez Alvarez

+On April 3, 2026, Taduran defended his IBF minimumweight titie against Gustavo Perez Alvarez at Pechanga Resort Casino in Temecula, California, United States.
+He won by knockout in the seventh round.